-In order for collaborative learning to take place in a game-based learning environment, the Serious Game must fulfill the requirements for collaborative learning.
-As we showed in Section 2, there are several requirements for collaborative learning to take place (e. g. requirements of cooperative working, see (Johnson and Johnson, 1994)).
-Furthermore, in a Serious Game, requirements regarding game design and learning content integration have to be met.
-In our approach, we integrated the requirements for cooperative working into the game design to create a Serious Game for collaborative learning based on one of the most popular Serious Gaming genres for learning: 3D virtual worlds.
+Serious Game must fulfill the requirements for collaborative learning.
+As we showed in Section 2, there are several requirements which need to be met in order for collaborative learning to take place (e. g. requirements of cooperative working, see Johnson and Johnson (1994)).
+Furthermore, in a Serious Game, requirements regarding game design (c.f.
+Salen and Zimmerman (2004)) and learning content integration have to be met (c.f.
+Wendel et al (2011)).
+Therefore, our combined approach integrates the requirements for cooperative working into the game design to create a Serious Game for collaborative learning based on one of the most popular Serious Gaming genres for learning: 3D virtual worlds.

 Resulting from the literature review shown in the previous section, we developed the following concept ideas.
-They are designed in a way such that they match the necessary elements for cooperative working of (Johnson and Johnson, 1994): (Positive inter-dependence, Individual Accountability, Face-to-Face Promotive Interaction, Social Skills, and Group Processing).
-Furthermore, they take into account the lessons and pitfalls of (Zagal et al., 2006) as described in Chapter 2 and the design guidelines stated in (Zea et al., 2009).
+They are designed in a way such that they match the necessary elements for cooperative working of Johnson and Johnson (1994): (Positive interdependence, Individual Accountability, Face-to-Face Promotive Interaction, Social Skills, and Group Processing).
+Furthermore, they take into account the lessons and pitfalls of Zagal et al (2006) as described in Chapter 2 and the design guidelines stated in Zea et al (2009).